paytrail/api-documentation/docs/README.md

 `HTTP POST /tokenization/addcard-form` is a form post requested from the user's browser.
 On a successful request the user will be redirected to Paytrail's card addition service where user will input credit card information.

-<b>Note!</b> Authentication is done with form parameters, no headers used for authentication.
+<b>Note!</b> Authentication is done with form parameters, no headers are used for authentication.
+All authentication fields are listed below.

 POST parameters